 Work on your thoughts

 Many feelings arise as a result of our thoughts.
 We tend to believe everything that our inner voice broadcasts, as the ultimate truth.
 However, it often exaggerates or combines events from different life situations to provide us with irrefutable evidence that life is over.
-(I call this "catastrophic thinking.")forms of betrayal in relationships
+(I call this "catastrophic thinking.")

 Tip #2: Do not let harmful thoughts poison your life but write them down for this.
 Write as if your inner voice dictates to you.
 And when you write everything, you will see that there is nothing particularly frightening there.
 Go back to the beginning of the text and look for exaggerations.
 For example, you wrote, "I am so exhausted every day to think about treason."
 The phrase "every day" would catch me.
 I think that the word “often” more accurately reflects reality.